Sometimes a job search feels like you are climbing a mountain, like the guy on the left with limited resources and tools.

 It's easy to get discouraged after working at your job search for a length of time without apparent success.

-Job search success will come, but it never seems to come soon enough.
-Here are some tips to help you keep your spirits up:
+Job search success will come, but it seldom seems to come soon enough.

 See what you can learn from it (pay more attention to office politics or to the signs that the company was headed for financial difficulties, etc.), and move on.

 If the job loss was a big surprise, you may need to go through a period of mourning.
 Then, if you are angry, dump the anger (but not on social media!) so it doesn't sabotage your job search.

 One strategy to overcome anger is to get busy.
 Focus on figuring out what you want to do next (target jobs) and where you want to work (target employers).
 This focus will help you identify your most important keywords.

 With focus, your networking, social media, reading, writing, and thinking will be centered on your future.
 That will make it happen.